The Burden Iron Works Museum

 • Rototillers.
 The rototiller was invented in Switzerland, and after coming to the United States in 1930 under the trademark “Rototiller,” moved to Troy in 1938 and was perfected as the “Troy-Bilt” trademark and produced by Garden-Way in the Lansingburgh section of the city, with the first batch of the famous A1 model tillers produced here in 1938.

-The Museum will now be open on July 10th.
-Going forward we will be open Wednesday, Thursday, and Friday each week from Noon to 4:00PM.
-Special tours by appontment.
-Admission: $10.00 for adukts; children 12 and under are free.
+The Museum is now open Wednesday through Friday from Noon to 4:00PM.
+Special tours by appointment only.
+Admission: $10.00 for adults and children 12 and under is free.

 You may contact Dr. Susan M. Ouellette, Executive Director at (518)274-5267 or email to info@hudsonmohawkgateway.org